 The VC rules have similar requirements on the freeboard ratio, the solvent ROC content (at 25 grams of ROC per liter), and the requirement for an automatic parts handling system.
-However, the vapor cleaner requirement specifies the use of at least one of these techniques (not both as in the SBC PAR 321): superheated vapor zones or refrigerated freeboard chillers.
+However, the vapor cleaner requirement specifies the use of at least one of these techniques (not both a superheated vapor zone and a refrigerated freeboard chiller, as in the SBC PAR 321).